wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

     └── test_how_long.py
 ```

-> Note: To be able publish your project, you need an available name.
+> Note: To be able to publish your project, you need an available name.
 Use the [PyPI](https://pypi.org/) search tool for this.

 ### The pyproject.toml File